As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Moisturizers, like vitamin E and shea butter, may help the cracking and dryness.
 In some cases, the extra keratin may need to be removed.

-Others
+6. Others

 A few other causes of white spots on a dog’s nose to throw in there are tumors, hypothyroidism, and allergies.
 Aging can even cause lightening of the skin on the nose.
-If you notice white spots on your dog’s nose, see your vet as some of these causes may require immediate treatment for the best outcome.
+If you notice white spots on your dog’s nose, see your vet, as some of these causes may require immediate treatment for the best outcome.

-Should I be worried about white spots on a dog’s nose?
+Should I be worried about these white spots?

-Some white spots may show up suddenly and some may take a more gradual approach.
+Some white spots may show up suddenly, and some may take a more gradual approach.
 Either way, any changes in your dog’s skin coloring or texture should be checked out.
 This is especially true if you notice any signs of redness, swelling, or discomfort in your dog’s nose or changes in other parts of their skin.

-When to make a vet appointment for a white spot on a dog’s nose
+When to make a vet appointment

 On the other hand, if your pup is having some discomfort or the white spot is surrounded by redness, swelling, flaking, or oozing, see a vet as soon as possible.
-You may also choose to see a vet if the white spot that you’ve been monitoring has changed recently or your dog’s behavior, such as appetite and activity level, have changed as well.
+You may also choose to see a vet if the white spot that you’ve been monitoring has changed recently or your dog’s behavior, such as appetite and activity level, has changed as well.

-When you get your dog to the vet, the first thing they’ll do is a thorough exam, not only of the white spots on the nose, but the rest of the body as well.
-They will want to know when the white spots showed up, if they’ve changed and if you’ve tried any treatments.
+When you get your dog to the vet, the first thing they’ll do is a thorough exam, not only of the white spots on the nose but the rest of the body as well.
+They will want to know when the white spots showed up, if they’ve changed, and if you’ve tried any treatments.

-From there, the vet may take some samples either through an impression smear where they touch a microscope slide to the spot, a skin scraping or a fine needle aspirate where they remove some cells with a syringe and needle.
+From there, the vet may take some samples either through an impression smear, where they touch a microscope slide to the spot, a skin scraping, or a fine needle aspirate, where they remove some cells with a syringe and needle.
 In some cases, a biopsy using local anesthetic may be necessary.
 These samples will help determine exactly what the spots are and which treatment path, if any, they will take.

 Treatment Options for white spots on a dog’s nose